deepakbharani/Stock_Valuation_Bot/README.md

 yfinance module.
 To Valuate a different stock the Variable "self.stock_ticker" must be adjusted.

+# Result.py
+Result.py is a class to write the valuations into a text file

 # Plotter.py
 A Class which is to plot the results from calculations and the data